Omer-KISAKOL/flight-booking/README.md

 # Flight Booking Application

-This project is a simple web application that lists flights using the Schiphol airport API and allows users to make flight reservations.
-The frontend is developed with React, and the backend is built with Node.js and MongoDB.
+This project is a simple web application where flights are listed using the Schiphol airport API, and users can make flight reservations.
+The project is developed using React for the frontend and Node.js with MongoDB for the backend.

 ## Table of Contents
 - [About the Project](#about-the-project)